christianh814/bekind/README.md

 # BeKind

-Installs a K8S cluster using KIND, and does a number of post deployment steps.
+Installs a K8S cluster using [KIND](https://github.com/kubernetes-sigs/kind), and does a number of post deployment steps.

 Bekind will:

-* Installs a KIND cluster based on the supplied config
+* Install a KIND cluster based on the supplied config
 * KIND cluster can be modified to deploy a specific K8S version
 * Installs any Supplied Helm Charts
-* Loads images into the KIND cluster (image MUST exist locally currently...PRs are welcome!)
+* Loads images into the KIND cluster

 # Installation